 We didn’t have any challenges going from idea to business.
 I had support and training from grad school and a project accelerator that I participated in, so when I started with my first team and client, we were prepared to launch.
 We took things slow and grew little by little.
 We’re facing the biggest obstacle right now, in scaling enough to be sustainable.
 We’ve had organic growth the first two years, and have reached a point where we’ve brought on more team members and are trying to figure out what’s next.
 We have a few initiatives in the works, so time will tell what ends up sticking.

 We’ll be bringing on more team members this summer and expanding our product offering to host regular marketing workshops as well as growing our annual Get Stuff Done Conference.
 We’re also growing Knit Marketing’s client base through advertising, networking, and developing an in-house sales team.
+Furthermore, we also want to work with clients in as many different sectors as possible to give us a wider range of experience of marketing campaigns in fields such as law.
+To elaborate, when it comes down to how to improve firms online visibility there are several tools in a marketer’s toolbox that are unique to the legal sphere.

 What is a life or business hack that you recommend to help other female founders?